Ladder Classes Explained - Are You Puzzled By EN131?

 The EN131 professional standards are replacing class 1 but only for portable ladders, class 1 will still cover trestles.
 The maximum capacity is 150kg which is the same as the non-professional classification, however, the professional standard ladders have been tested 5 times more than a non-professional ladder.

 The EN131 non-professional standards will cover ladders for domestic use only.
-This classification is able to hold a 150kg load but unlike the professional standards, it has not been rigorously tested.
+This classification is able to hold a 150kg load but the ladders within this classification are tested a little less vigorously.

 How will I know if a product is compliant with EN131?

-Products will need to be independently tested and certified for compliance and labelled with the new EN131 Standard
+Products will need to be independently tested and certified for compliance and labelled with the new EN131 Standard.
+If your product does not come with an EN131 label, it is highly likely not to be EN131.

 What happens to products that do not comply with EN131?

 There is no legal requirement to conform to standards in the UK but safety bodies such as Trading Standards and the HSE will expect manufacturers to comply.
-They will not expect main users such as utility companies to stop using their current products but as they replace their ladders they should comply with the new standard.
+It is best practice to use new standard ladders, for the safety of yourself or your employees.

 If you are still unsure about any ladder classes or what class you need to purchase please don't hesitate to get in touch and speak to our expert team.
 You can email us via our contact form or give us a call on 01204 590 232